JeffDeCola/my-cheat-sheets/development/operating-systems/linux/systemd-systemctl-cheat-sheet/README.md

 done
 ```

+Test it,

 ```bash
 sh say-hi.sh
 ```

 May have to add permissions to run `chmod 664`.

-Now create a .service file with your path to say-hi.sh,
+Now create a .service file with your path to `say-hi.sh`,

 ```bash
 sudo nano /etc/systemd/system/say-hi.service